The life sciences industry is growing at a tremendous pace.

 In a recent survey conducted by BioSpace,* life sciences professionals indicated they want a job site that is “easy to apply” and with “job listings that are actively recruiting.”
 Furthermore, if you don’t have any openings, make it clear on your site that you aren’t hiring right now.
 Not in the budget to have a career page?
-Then partner with companies like BioSpace who can host a company profile page highlighting your brand and connect this to your active job openings.
+Here’s one of the easiest branding tips, partner with companies like BioSpace who can host a company profile page highlighting your brand and connect this to your active job openings.

 2. Don’t just copy and paste the job description.